vpistola/markdown-cv/index.md

 Electrical and Computer engineer with over 10 years of experience focused in designing and deploying database applications and computational systems.

-My interests also includes application containerization, container orchestration and cloud technologies designing and deployment.
+My interests also includes application containerization (docker), orchestration (kubernetes) and cloud solutions design and deployment.

 ## Education